 CBN Effects

-There is strong anecdotal evidence that CBN works as a sleep aid as many people in the cannabis community use cannabinol specifically for this purpose.
+There have been studies to explore CBN’s potential to help with sleep as many people in the cannabis community use cannabinol specifically for this purpose.

-It maintains slightly similar functions to other cannabinoids—anti-inflammatory, anti-anxiety, anti-bacterial, etc.—but CBN is particularly unique.
+It maintains slightly similar functions to other cannabinoids but CBN is particularly unique.

 How is CBN Different?